pkirilov9/portfolio/content/VISUAL CULTURE.md

 ![[ImageLoop_90sec.mp4]]

 This video, composed of [[Collages and Drawings]] made by myself, illustrates my frustration and fear of the path many young professionals end up on - stuck behind a desk, endlessly pouring creative content against the pressure of the clock.
-Although I understand the importance of image production and I pride myself on the quality and originality of the content I produce, I can't help but feel that the overemphasis on visual production is a key part of a wider system which reduces architecture to a commodity, a spectacle that further fortifies the ever so present attention economy.
+Although I understand the importance of image production and I pride myself on the quality and originality of the content I produce, I can't help but feel that the overemphasis on visuality is a key part of a wider system which reduces architecture to a commodity, a spectacle that further fortifies the ever so present attention economy.
 In a profession so dominated by the image, it becomes essential to question how much of architecture is being dictated by the visual, what systems uphold and maintain the networks in which it proliferates, how it informs perception, and how it homogenises virtual, and thereafter, physical space - questions which I explore in the [[Booklet of Exercises in Visual Literacy]] and [[Black Boxes, Pipelines, and Whatnots]].

 ![[R&O_Exerices7.jpg]]
 *<p align=center> Exercise #4 from the 'Booklet of Exercises in Visual Literacy'. </p>*